Flower drawing tutorials to decorate your bullet journal layouts

 How to Draw a Hydrangea

 This image doesn’t feature explicit instructions but does include four different types of ways to draw the flowers.
-Keep in mind each flower includes four round petals; each petal ends in a point.
+Keep in mind all of these flower doodles include four round petals; each petal ends in a point.

 Hydrangeas feature many of these smaller flowers in a cluster, much like what is shown on the right page.
 If you don’t feel confident creating the clusters, there is a section further down the post on how to draw multiple flowers together.